Assam Career : Oil India Limited Recruitment 2024

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Age Limit : Minimum 24 years.
-Upper age limit is 50 years as on date of registration for Walk-in-Interview.
+Age Limit : Minimum age: 23 years & Maximum: 50 years as on the date of registration for Walk in Interview.

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 27th December 2024 in OIL Human Resources Office, 5th Floor, Oil India Limited, Duliajan, Assam.
+Candidates may appear for a walk-in-interview on 24th December 2024 in Occupational Health

 How to apply :